-- Administer and apply the Lake Clarity Crediting Program to each of its urban stormwater programs, NPDES permits in California and Memoranda of Implementation in Nevada. - Develop policies and procedures to consistently track and report load reduction actions with respect to the forest uplands, atmospheric deposition, and stream channel erosion source categories. - Recommend, require, and support current and future monitoring and research programs to reduce uncertainties associated with the analyses, develop innovative load reduction options, and assess effectiveness of actions and lake transparency response. - Develop and implement the TMDL Management System that will enable incorporation of new information and key findings to potentially update policies and assess and refine implementation strategies and actions, as needed. - Work with implementation agencies to overcome barriers associated with implementation.
+- Administer and apply the Lake Clarity Crediting Program to each of its urban stormwater programs, NPDES permits in California and Memoranda of Agreement in Nevada. - Develop policies and procedures to consistently track and report load reduction actions with respect to the forest uplands, atmospheric deposition, and stream channel erosion source categories. - Recommend, require, and support current and future monitoring and research programs to reduce uncertainties associated with the analyses, develop innovative load reduction options, and assess effectiveness of actions and lake transparency response. - Develop and implement the TMDL Management System that will enable incorporation of new information and key findings to potentially update policies and assess and refine implementation strategies and actions, as needed. - Work with implementation agencies to overcome barriers associated with implementation.

 The TRPA will play a crucial role in TMDL implementation because the TRPA has the ability to incentivize TMDL implementation.
-As the agency responsible for zoning and permitting a wide variety of land uses and construction projects throughout the basin, TRPA has the ability to release or restrict building allocations, additional building height, and commercial floor area.
+As the agency responsible for zoning and permitting a wide variety of land-uses and construction projects throughout the basin, TRPA has the ability to release or restrict building allocations, additional building height, and commercial floor area.
 TRPA is currently in the process of updating its Regional Plan.
 NDEP and the Water Board are actively working with TRPA to ensure consistency with the TMDL and the incorporation of the best possible incentive and regulatory packages.
+The TRPA Regional Plan requires private property owners to infiltrate runoff from all impervious surfaces from a 20 year, 1-hour design storm.

-11.2 Implementation Agencies
+11.2 Implementation Entities